Schedule your first service today and get 50% off!

 Why Mosquito Bites Are a Concern for Pets in Southeast Idaho

 Mosquitoes aren’t just a warm-weather nuisance.
 In Southeast Idaho, they’re a real concern for pets—especially dogs and cats.
 These tiny pests can transmit serious illnesses, and heartworm tops the list.
-Spread by mosquito bites, heartworm can be fatal to dogs if not caught and treated early.
+Spread by mosquito bites, heartworm can be fatal to dogs if not caught and treated early, according to the American Veterinary Medical Association.

 We often see mosquito danger to pets in Idaho pick up quickly once spring sets in.
 Snowmelt, warming temps, and handy water sources like irrigation ditches create the perfect storm for mosquitoes to thrive.
 Whether you live in Rexburg, Idaho Falls, Ammon, or a quieter spot outside the city, mosquito season hits fast and hard.